Mokkatrukki/leikkipuistokartta-sovellus/docs/decisions_and_changes_log.md

 This document logs significant design decisions, architectural changes, and reasons behind them throughout the project lifecycle.

+## 2025-06-17

+- **Decision/Change:** Implemented a two-panel user interface for development/debugging purposes.
+The left panel displays the interactive map (`MapComponent`), and the right panel (`InfoPanel.tsx`) displays detailed information about a selected map district, including raw properties and a categorized list of its playgrounds.
+- **Reason:** To provide a dedicated and clear space for inspecting detailed map data (district properties, playground counts, individual playground properties) without cluttering the main map view.
+This aids in debugging data fetching, processing, and display logic.
+- **Impact:**
+    - Created `src/components/InfoPanel.tsx` to render details of a selected district.
+    - Modified `src/App.tsx` to manage the state of the selected district and arrange `MapComponent` and `InfoPanel` in a two-column flex layout (styled via `App.css`).
+    - Updated `MapComponent.tsx`:
+        - To accept an `onDistrictSelect` callback and a `selectedDistrict` prop from `App.tsx`.
+        - To call `onDistrictSelect` when a district is clicked on the map, passing its properties and detailed playground information.
+        - Added a `useEffect` hook to refresh the `InfoPanel` if playground data for the selected district is updated asynchronously after the initial click.
+        - Separated internal state for playground information: `districtPlaygroundInfo` (for concise map tooltips) and `districtDetailedPlaygroundInfo` (providing full feature properties for all playgrounds in a district to the `InfoPanel`).
+    - Updated `InfoPanel.tsx` to:
+        - Receive selected district data (including the comprehensive `featurePropertiesList` for playgrounds).
+        - Categorize and display playgrounds as "Named Playgrounds" or "Unnamed Playgrounds / No Name Tag".
+        - Display the full raw properties object for each playground for detailed inspection.
+        - Adjusted name detection to check both `feature.properties.name` and `feature.properties.tags.name` based on observed OSM data patterns.
+    - Created `docs/osm_playground_data_structure.md` to document findings about the structure of playground data from Overpass API for Oulu.
+    - The developer experience is improved by having a clear, structured way to inspect underlying map data during development.

 ## YYYY-MM-DD

 - **Decision/Change:**